nuxt-community/pwa-module/docs/modules/workbox.md

 **NOTE:** This is considered safe because all assets should be correctly hashed there.

-**NOTE:** Nuxt smart links triegger chunk downloads for next pages when user sees a link to a non-cached page.
+**NOTE:** Nuxt smart links trigger chunk downloads for next pages when user sees a link to a non-cached page.

 ### `autoRegister`